1-877-929-7245

 Day 3 - Borealis Basecamp at Leisure

 Today is yours to explore the snow-clad terrain and soak in the serenity of your surroundings.
 Enjoy a continental buffet breakfast as you wake and then your choice of excursions.
-During the fall touring season, you may select either an ATV ride through the surrounding forests and mountains or a dogsledding tour.
+During the fall touring season, you may select either an UTV ride through the surrounding forests and mountains or a dogsledding tour.
 Come November, those options change to dogsledding or snowmobiling through the snowy landscape.
 While your vacation includes just one option, others are available to fill your day further (payable locally).
 The evening includes a 2-hour sunset tour.
 Aboard a Borealis Basecamp vehicle, ride to a scenic hilltop lookout and toast with a complimentary glass of champagne as the sun sinks behind the trees.
 Return to your dome in time to watch the reds and greens of the aurora dance across the sky from the comfort of your bed.
 Overnight Borealis Basecamp.

 Includes